6a2blackout/Maze-Solver/README.md

 🗺️ About the Project:

-This program takes a maze defined in a `.txt` file and solves it using a search algorithm (e.g., DFS, BFS, or your chosen method).
+This program takes a maze defined in a `.txt` file and solves it using a search algorithm.
 It reads the maze structure, identifies the start and end points, and finds a valid path through the maze.

 ✅ Features: